 4. Connect multiple speakers

-This final step is for JBL enthusiasts who have JBL PartyBoost speakers.
+This final step is for JBL enthusiasts who have JBL PartyBoost or Auracast speakers.
 These speakers can be linked together for more power.

 Once one speaker is connected to the source device, simply click the “Connect” button on each additional speaker to link them.
 They should connect within 30 seconds.